pr3typrincess/pr3typrincess/README.md

 ## Plays when killing a Noob

-Couldn't tell you man, you're pretty hopeless.
+Couldn't tell you man, you're pretty hopeless. --
  Did you ever think you were the problem?

 ## Plays when killing an 007n7.

-Your son's really annoying, you know that?
-Surprised to see you again.
+Your son's really annoying, you know that? -- Surprised to see you again. --
 Nothing personal.

 ## Plays when killing 226w6.

-I was.. told about you.
+I was.. told about you. --
-You must've been here for a while!
+-- You must've been here for a while! --
 Bye!
 Uh.. whoever you are..
-Plays when killing 226w6.

 ## Plays when killing a Builderman.